Healthy self-care and -love, front & centre!

 Many of these realities are addressed directly, and I don't wish to spoil at this stage, HOWEVER!...
 I will say this: How many of these circumstances are we familiar with from our own end of life experiences (or those of people close to us)?
 Let's consider the broad themes explored in this episode and talk about why it is such a positive thing to see everything discussed on mainstream TV.

-*Yoko has a desire to experience love, but everything is subsumed into work.
++ Yoko has a desire to experience love, but everything put on the back burner while work is the sole priority in Yoko's life.
 Circle back to the abandon being a woman part discussed in the previous point, and it is plain to see that Yoko is trapped in a narrative of 'beauty' that is not of her own making, and does not reflect the reality of many people in Japanese culture.